mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Connection security settings
 As you are using a secure VPN channel already, and the database service is located on the internal Zerops project private secured network, you don't need to apply any additional security layers such as SSH or SSL/TLS.
-For these reasons, the database service is not configured to support access using SSL/TLS or SSH protocols for internal communication inside a Zerops project.
+For this reason, the database service is not configured to support access using SSL/TLS or SSH protocols for internal communication inside a Zerops project.
 Find out more about how the Zerops project works with [external access](/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.html#with-external-access).
 :::
 <!-- markdownlint-enable DOCSMD004 -->